xenozalgo/nordmesh-inga/README.md

    * `TCP`
  * `NETWORK`  - CIDR networks (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.
  * `NETWORK6` - CIDR IPv6 networks (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
+ * `OPENVPN_OPTS` - Used to pass extra parameters when connecting using openvpn.
  * `TZ` - Set a timezone (IE EST5EDT, America/Denver, [full list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones))
  * `GROUPID` - Set the GID for the vpn

 # Versions
+ * **2019.03.01**
- * **2019.03.01** - Add documentation on passwords with special characters, refactor to avoid issue [#20](https://github.com/bubuntux/nordvpn/issues/20) and override auth file when need it
+    - Add documentation on passwords with special characters, refactor to avoid issue [#20](https://github.com/bubuntux/nordvpn/issues/20) and override auth file when need it.
+    - Fix issues with TCP protocol.
+    - Fallback to a random config file.
+    - Add OPENVPN_OPTS environment variable
  * **2019.02.27** - Use recommended service api, add multiple architectures.

 # Issues